dphfox/Fusion/docs/index.md

     <h2>Fusion is built with performance in mind, from idea to implementation.</h2>
     <p>
-        From top-end desktop PCs to budget phones from years ago, Fusion delivers an exceptionally light, fluid experience for everyone.
+        From top-end desktop PCs to budget phones from years ago, Fusion delivers an exceptionally light, fluid experience as standard.
     </p>
     <p>
-        This ensures your code will scale now and into the future.
-Even with high-resolution, high-refresh-rate screens coming to low-end devices, all of your UIs will feel fast and stay fast.
+        Build your most beautiful, bold, animated interfaces with confidence - Fusion scales to high-refresh-rate phones and VR effortlessly.
     </p>
 </section>